kvendingoldo/ordnung/README.md

 - **Dictionaries**: Keys are sorted alphabetically
 - **Lists**:
   - Primitive values (strings, numbers, booleans) are sorted
+  - Arrays of objects can be sorted by the value of their first key (optional)
   - Complex objects preserve order but sort their internal structure
 - **Nested structures**: Recursively sorted at all levels
 - **Mixed types**: Handles combinations of dictionaries, lists, and primitives